impactoss/impactoss-server/README.md

 ![IMPACT OSS](header.png?raw=true "IMPACT OSS")

-# IMPACT OSS server application
+# Marine:DeFRAG server application based on IMPACT OSS

-This is the source code for the server-side application (the "API") of IMPACT OSS.
+This is the source code for the server-side application (the "API") of Marine:DeFRAG.

 It is a **Rails 5.0.1 application** and is a thin server that is responsible for:
 * database management and access via an API (Application Programming Interface)
 * user authentication
 * automated email reminders

-##### IMPACT OSS client application

-It complements the IMPACT OSS client-side application (the "UI") that you can find here: https://github.com/impactoss/impactoss-client

-The client is a React JavaScript application and is a single page application that is responsible for:
-* public User Interface (UI)
-* admin UI

 ---

 ## About IMPACT OSS